wn9237/rest_spec/markdowns/api/device_post_registeredusers.md

-# Create
+# Create registeredUser

-Create a new Create registeredUser.
+Use this API to create a new registeredUser.
 #### HTTP request
 ```http
 to be completed....